 It supports 4K videos as well in your editing projects.

 OpenShot is a perfect choice for those of you who’re looking for a simple yet powerful video editor.
 This one has no complicated menus, is easy to use, and doesn’t have anything that may scare the people dabbling in the editing field.
 It comes with all the standard video editing options.

-Shotcut is a video editor that doesn’t require much learning and you can get started with it no time.
-It has a number of keyboard shortcuts to let you quickly cut, trim, apply filters, and add special effects to your videos.
+Shotcut is a video editor that doesn’t require much learning and you can get started with it in no time.
+It has many keyboard shortcuts to let you quickly cut, trim, apply filters, and add special effects to your videos.
 It has support for a wide range of file formats.

 Best Audio Editors For Mac

 GarageBand is more of an audio creation tool but you can use it to edit your audio files as well.
 You can even use your physical instruments with the app to quickly record your music and then start editing it in the same application.
 It’s a full audio studio app for you.

 Audacity is a simple yet powerful audio editor that lets you record your music as well as edit it in a multi-layer setup.
 You can start using it without any prior editing experience and it just gets the job done for you.
 It’s mostly used to remove noise from audio files.

 If you’re looking to edit large audio files on your Mac, Oceanaudio might be a good choice for you.
 It has an instant preview of your effects, offers a fully-featured spectrogram, and supports VST plugins for more features.

 We will be updating this list as the best Mac apps come and go.
 So bookmark this page and check back often.